redhat-developer/odo/docs/website/docs/user-guides/advanced/air-gap-environment.md

   id: install
 ```

-You can also provide additional environment variable to the container:
+You can also provide additional environment variables to the container:

 ```yaml
 [...]